 - Cornell Writing Centers: Offered by the John S. Knight Institute, Writing Centers at three campus locations have graduate and undergraduate tutors to help students with particular pieces of writing, including academic papers, at any stage of development, focusing on improving the substance and quality of the writing by helping the writer with issues of self-confidence, active use of the imagination, and critical thinking.
 Tutors do not proofread or edit.

-Transfer students are assigned a faculty advisor during Orientation, and are welcome to direct questions to email@example.com before that point.
+Students who are considering transferring to a DNS major from an institution other than Cornell are assigned a faculty advisor during Orientation, and are welcome to direct questions to firstname.lastname@example.org before that point.

 Advising, Transfer Credits, and Grades: Transfer students often have to adjust to new advising and grading systems than those they experienced at their previous systems, and have to consider transfer credits.

 - Cornell students are expected to be proactive and self-directed in identifying and seeking advising support, which commonly entails emailing faculty advisors directly (see the If you are unsure of where to go or who to ask, start with email@example.com)!

 - Unlike many schools that do not offer grades above an A, Cornell allows grades of A+’, which can lead to a GPA above 4.0.
 In addition, many classes curve grades at the end of the semester.
 As a result, depending on the professor, the class, and everyone else’s academic performance, your final grade might differ significantly from your raw test scores.